 - Retraction Enabling: First, go to the ‘Travel’ settings and check the ‘Enable Retraction’ box to enable it

-- Retraction Speed: It is recommended to test a print at 50mm/s and if you notice any issues in the filament, try decreasing the speed by 10 mm and stop when you notice improvements.
+- Retraction Speed: It is recommended to test a print at the default 45mm/s and if you notice any issues in the filament, try decreasing the speed by 10mm and stop when you notice improvements.

-- Retraction Distance: On Ender 3, the retraction distance should be within 2mm to 8mm.
+- Retraction Distance: On Ender 3, the retraction distance should be within 2mm to 7mm.
 Begin at 5mm and then adjust it until the nozzle stops oozing.

 The best thing you can do on your Ender 3 is implement a retraction tower to calibrate the best retraction settings.
 How this works is you can set your Ender 3 to use increments of each setting per ‘tower’ or block to see which gives the best quality.

-So you would do a retraction tower to start with a retraction distance of 2mm, then have 3mm, 4mm, 5mm, up to 8mm and see which retraction setting gives the best results.
+So, you would do a retraction tower to start with a retraction distance of 2mm, to move up in 1mm increments to 3mm, 4mm, 5mm, up to 6mm and see which retraction setting gives the best results.

 What 3D Printing Problems Do Retraction Settings Fix?

-As it is mentioned above, stringing or oozing is the major and most common problem that occurs just because of wrong retraction settings.
+As mentioned above, stringing or oozing is the major and most common problem that occurs just because of wrong retraction settings.

-It is essential that the retraction settings should be calibrated accurately by keeping every aspect in mind to get a well-crafted, high-quality print.
+It is essential that the retraction settings should be calibrated accurately to get a well-crafted, high-quality print.

 Stringing is referred to as a problem in which the print has some strands or threads of filament between two printing points.
-These strands occur in an open space and can completely destroy the beauty and charm of your 3D print.
+These strands occur in an open space and can mess up the beauty and charm of your 3D prints.

-When the retraction speed or retraction length cannot match, the filament will drop or ooze from the nozzle, and these oozing results in stringing.
+When the retraction speed or retraction distance isn’t calibrated, the filament can drop or ooze from the nozzle, and this oozing results in stringing.

 Most of the 3D printer experts and manufacturers suggest adjusting the retraction settings to avoid the oozing and stringing problems effectively.
 Calibrate retraction settings according to the filament you are using and the object you are printing.